 - The Defamation Act makes provision for a publisher of a defamatory matter to make an offer to make amends.
-An offer to settle a defamation action can of course be made at any time even up until trial.
-However, a former offer to make amends pursuant to the Act must be made either within 28 days of receipt of a concerns notice or in the absence of such a notice, prior to the service of any defence to such a claim.
+An offer to settle a defamation action can, of course, be made at any time even up until trial.
+However, a formal offer to make amends pursuant to the Act must be made either within 28 days of receipt of a concerns notice or in the absence of such a notice, prior to the service of any defence to such a claim.
 Offers of amends made pursuant to the Act must be in writing and must be specified as an offer of amends.
-Further it must include an offer to publish reasonable correction (i.e. an apology) and it must include an offer to pay the expenses reasonably incurred by the aggrieved party before the offer was made and any costs reasonably incurred in considering the offer itself.
+Further, it must include an offer to publish a reasonable correction (i.e. an apology) and it must include an offer to pay the expenses reasonably incurred by the aggrieved party before the offer was made and any costs reasonably incurred in considering the offer itself.

 If you have been threatened with a defamation claim or received a concerns notice, do not hesitate to contact us today.

 Individual liability limited by a scheme approved under professional standards legislation (personal injury work exempted).